Official Author Website of

 Me: No problem.
 You taught after college, then went to law school, correct?
 But you don't practice anymore?

 JF: Correct.
 I went into law after teaching at a Catholic elementary school.
-The law had its moments, but it wasn’t exactly utter euphoria.
-Plus, the voices residing in my head (rent-free, the deadbeats) kept insisting I share my love of writing with the world.
-So I changed my life path.
+The law had its moments, but it wasn't exactly utter euphoria.
+Plus, the voices residing in my head kept insisting I share my love of writing with the world.
+So I changed my life path, just so they'd stop annoying me.

 Me: Voices?
 Really?